vl1146/Performance-Adverse-Impact/README.md

 # Performance-Adverse-Impact

-Inferential statistics was used to determine if an aptitude test successfully predicted future employee performance.
-The possibility of systemic bias due to race or gender was also investigated.
+Inferential statistics was used to determine if bias due to gender or race existed in the scores of an aptitude test.
+The validity of the test in predicting future job performance was also analyzed.

-Data.csv contains a dataset of employee test scores, performance ratings, race, and gender.
+Data.csv contains a dataset with the following variables - employee test score, performance rating, race, and gender.

-performanceadvimpact.R is a R script which contains data structuring and statistical analysis of the data.
+performanceadvimpact.R is a R script which contains statistical analysis of the data.